42nd Infantry Division (United States): Cold War

 On 13 October 1945, the War Department published a postwar policy statement for the entire Army.
 After the policy statement was published, the Army Staff prepared a postwar National Guard troop basis, which included twenty-four divisions, including the 42nd Infantry Division.
 Most soldiers considered the 42nd, initially organized with state troops in 1917, as a Guard formation.
-During the process, New York successfully petitioned the War Department for the 42nd Infantry Division.
+During the process, New York successfully petitioned the War Department for all units of the 42nd Infantry Division.
 After the state governors formally notified the National Guard Bureau that they accepted the new troop allotments, the bureau authorized reorganization of the units with 100 percent of their officers and 80 percent of their enlisted personnel.
 By September 1947, the 42nd Division headquarters, along with all the other new Guard divisional headquarters, had received federal recognition.

 In April 1963, the 42nd Division was reorganized under the Reorganization Objective Army Division structure.
 From 1967 to 1969, the division was briefly part of the Selected Reserve Force, designed to reinforce the active army in Vietnam.
 In a 1968 reorganization, the division was split between the New York Army National Guard and the Pennsylvania Army National Guard.
 In 1973–74, the division was converted back into an all-New York organization.